Want to Improve Your Child's Writing Skills?

 This lesson can be modified easily.
 For example, draw a shape, draw a picture, write the first letter of their name, write their whole name, guess the letter, and guess the word.
 The photos can be printed out and saved in a notebook to show progress.

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Download your free copy of the Atlas Mission and let your child play this award-winning educational game.
 Your child will become better at writing without even realizing it!

 The act of writing involves another important skill: sequencing.
 Children need to learn that words are made up of letters that fall in a certain order.